Utah State Issues

 Libertarians do not believe it is the government’s job to define marriage.
 However, as long the government is in the marriage business, the law should not favor one group over another.
 Consenting adults should be free to choose their own sexual practices, personal relationships and marry whomever they want regardless of sexual orientation, preference, gender, or gender identity.

 We believe that government should not stand between doctor and patient.
 We support the decriminalization of marijuana for medical use.
-While proposed Utah legislation will impose limitations on the number of dispensaries in the state, as well as the availability to patients, we feel a regulated introduction of alternative treatments to illnesses may effectuate a more rational paradigm in future policy decisions.
+While proposed Utah legislation will impose limitations on the number of dispensaries in the state, as well as the availability to patients, we feel a regulated introduction of alternative treatments to illnesses may help us to move toward a more rational paradigm in future policy decisions.
+Nonetheless, our support for incremental improvements should not be construed as an acknowledgement that government has any legitimate authority to regulate what a person peacefully and voluntarily consumes.
+Government has no more legitimate authority to tell you that you cannot consume cannabis than it has to tell you that you must eat rocks.

 We recognize that the U.S. Supreme Court has decriminalized abortion (Roe vs. Wade).
 We believe that it is unjust to use public funds to pay for abortion.
 Many Libertarian members and candidates hold either strong pro-life or pro-choice positions and do so without being in conflict with the Libertarian Party Ideals, Platform, and Principles.